lemonsevens/lemonsevens-gruntworks/business/1-page-business-plan.md

 # GRUNTWORKS ONE-PAGE BUSINESS PLAN

 ## COMPANY OVERVIEW
-**Gruntworks** is a specialized marketing systems provider exclusively serving blue-collar landscaping and lawn-care and hardscaping businesses.
+**Gruntworks** is a specialized systems provider serving blue-collar landscaping, lawn-care and hardscaping businesses.
 We deliver no-nonsense, results-driven marketing solutions that generate leads, book jobs, and grow revenue for trade professionals.
 Unlike traditional agencies, we understand the unique challenges of field service businesses and build systems that work as hard as our clients do.

 ## MISSION
 We build battle-tested, AI-powered marketing and automation systems tailored to the field—helping landscaping pros generate leads, grow revenue, and take back their time.

 ## VISION
-Become the #1 marketing systems provider for landscaping and lawn-care and hardscaping companies in North America—known for grit, performance, and loyalty to the trades.
+Become the #1 marketing systems provider for landscaping, lawn-care and hardscaping companies in North America—known for grit, performance, and loyalty to the trades.

 ## CORE VALUES
 1. **Work Ethic Wins** – Show up early, finish strong